 True hope is without expectation.

-So much more to do with rhythm than with the kind of sense you have been trained to expect.
+It has so much more to do with rhythm than with the kind of sense you have been trained to expect.
 Way beyond comprehension lies the silent line of truth.
 A breaking wave at sundown and a shoulder dipped into the foaming gold to pull across the curved surface and come to gliding rest beneath the dunes.

 And here, the love who will slowly undress my spirit, bring my body back to belief.
 To the unspoken knowledge that what separates leaf from air, salt from skin, is not a gap but a seal.
 That living by lies or by truth makes no difference, so long as it is not a person’s depths you discover, but their ascent.
 We carry each and every generation in our blood.